gamblevore/speedie/Documentation/Jeebox.md

 We further filter it down to only one book.
 Perfect.

-## Advanced: Compression and jbin ##
+## Advanced: jbin ##

 If you want to go even more advanced, you could do things like compress the jeebox file or store it as `jbin`, or even a compressed `jbin`!
-Lets try that now...
+Lets try jbin now...

-    boxfile[] = jb.render_jbin // write file to disk as jbin
+    boxfile.writeall( jb.render_jbin ) // write file to disk as jbin

 `Jbin` is just jeebox, but in a binary form. `jbin` is approximately the same size as jeebox, except when it comes to storing binary data, when it is far smaller. `Jbin` can store everything jeebox can.
 Best of all... jeebox transparently parses it.
 Also, the code for `jbin` is very small, you could parse it in about 35 lines of C++.